-Our STNC and Student Labor budgets have not increased in over seventeen years despite steady increases in the minimum wage (set to rise to \$15,00 an hour) and hourly salaries, thus resulting in a reduction of available work hours.
+Our STNC and Student Labor budgets have not increased in over eighteen years (except for a modest increase this year to cover the rise in minimum wage), thus resulting in a reduction of available work hours.
 And we, of course, suffered from four years of cuts.
 Without improvements in both of these areas, Theatre Arts cannot continue to maintain our goal of providing state-of-the-art technical productions and up-to-date training.